xiix0/scam/README.md

-You are number 6!
-Who is number one?
+You are a very redundant person, that's what kind of person you are.